jankaluza/spectrum/new-spectrum-instances.markdown

 title: Configuring new Spectrum instances
 ---

 With spectrum, each protocol implementation runs as its own instance.
-So if you have an ICQ, an MSN and a QQ transport, spectrum will run three times, each time with a different config file
+So if you have an ICQ, an MSN and a QQ transport, spectrum will run three times, each time with a different config file.

+### Setting up the XMPP server
+To run spectrum, you of course need an XMPP server that needs separate configuration.
+The exact details for your specific server are out of the scope of this document, please use your favorite search engine for details.

+Note however that we **highly recommend** to only allow local users to access your transport.
+If you allow open access your transport will attract many very abusive users.

 ###Configuration file
 The configuration files are located in /etc/spectrum.
 You can find an example there.
 The file itself is well documented, so you simply need to fill out the details.
 The initscript will only recognize configuration files if the suffix is .cfg.

 ###Setting up the database
 If you use SQLite as a database backend, you do not need to do anything to set